Improving road & rail links

 Oyster at Gatwick

-The launch of pay as you go Oyster and Contactless payments for Southern, Gatwick Express and Thameslink services in January 2016 in another milestone in rail improvements at Gatwick.
+The launch of pay as you go Oyster and Contactless payments for Southern, Gatwick Express and Thameslink services was another milestone in rail improvements at Gatwick.

 Gatwick station upgrade

 Gatwick Airport train station is getting a major upgrade with a £120 million redesign transforming the stations and passenger experience.
-Work will start in 2017 and be completed in 2020 delivering a doubling in size of the station concourse area, more lifts and escalators to improve access to all platforms and intuitive passenger flow.
+Work is scheduled to start in 2017 and be completed in 2020 delivering a doubling in size of the station concourse area, more lifts and escalators to improve access to all platforms and intuitive passenger flow.

 This major station upgrade will be delivered alongside a significant increase in capacity on rail services through Gatwick, between Brighton and London and services to Cambridge and Peterborough by 2018.